Cirkit Designer Logo

 Jumper Name Description

-A0, A1, A2 Used to set the I2C address of the module.
+A0, A1, A2 Used to set the I2C address (binary configuration)

 Usage Instructions